 Project Results to Date

 Coffee is the major cash crop in Alta Verapaz, and 90% of the women started or expanded coffee-growing businesses either with their husbands or by themselves.
-They increased their productivity from 173 to 284 pounds of coffee per 1/9th of an acre, husking and selling to exporters for a higher price from 0% to 21% of their harvest, and income from $106 to $293 per year from coffee.
+531 women in San Cristóbal and Carchá developed coffee businesses with their husbands or on their own.
+They increased their productivity from 284 to 373 pounds per 1/9th of an acre, husked 19% of their harvest and sold it directly to exporters, and increased their income from $294 to $438 from coffee.

 Strategies for International Development (SID) began its first project in Guatemala in Northern Chimaltenango, the first of the Western Highland departments.
 We helped 600 farm families in the municipalities of Comalapa and San Martin find new buyers for their cash crops, make business plans, reclaim their hillside land, and increase their productivity and income.
 In 2005, SID expanded the program to another 600 families in 25 communities in the nearby municipality of Poaquil.